bcongelio/nfl-analytics-with-r-book/docs/01-nfl-analytics-and-r.md

 ### An Example: QB Aggresiveness on 3rd Down

-Prior to the writing of this book, I created a metric using `load_pbp()` data I coined **QB 3rd Down Aggressiveness**.
-The metric is designed to determine *which QBs in the NFL are most aggressive in 3rd down situations by gauging how often they throw the ball to, or pass, the first down line.*
+Sticking with the air yards example from above, let's examine a metric I created using `load_pbp()` that I coined **QB 3rd Down Aggressiveness**.
+The metric is designed to determine which QBs in the NFL are most aggressive in 3rd down situations by gauging how often they throw the ball to, or pass, the first down line.
+It is an interesting metric to explore as, just like many metrics in the NFL, not all air yards are created equal.
+For example, eight air yards on 1st and 10 are less valuable than the same eight air yards on 3rd and 5.

 First, let's highlight the code used to create the results for this metric and then break it down line-by-line.